Brown University · Rhode Island

 How Brown compares across our verified dataset

-- 3 of 150 verified schools in our dataset use no-displacement displacement.
+- 145 of 750 verified schools in our dataset use loan-first displacement.

-Brown is one of just 3 schools with that treatment.
+Brown is in a recognizable cluster (145 schools share this category).
 That framing matters when comparing peer schools that may publish the policy differently or not at all.

 Sources used on this page